Virginia and the Chesapeake Bay

 Representatives from each of the states, along with officials from other federal agencies, local governments and citizen representatives, meet regularly to carry out the policies set by the Chesapeake Executive Council's Chesapeake Bay Watershed Agreement .The 2014 Chesapeake Bay Watershed Agreement established goals and outcomes for restoration of the Bay, its tributaries and surrounding land.

-The Office of the Virginia Secretary of Natural Resources, through the Department of Environmental Quality (DEQ), has announced the release of Virginia’s Final Phase III Watershed Implementation Plan for meeting the Chesapeake Bay Total Maximum Daily Load (the Final III WIP) for public review and comment.
+The Office of the Virginia Secretary of Natural and Historic Resources, through the Department of Environmental Quality (DEQ), has announced the release of Virginia’s Final Phase III Watershed Implementation Plan for meeting the Chesapeake Bay Total Maximum Daily Load (the Final III WIP) for public review and comment.

 Read Secretary Strickler's letter on the WIP to the Environmental Protection Agency here.

 To view the Final Phase III WIP and learn more about the public comment period, visit DEQ’s Chesapeake Bay TMDL Phase III Watershed Implementation Plan web page.

 Whether we live near the Bay or far from it, we all have the ability to help protect it.
 Here is a sampling of what Virginia’s agencies are doing to work on our shared goals.